Waterford county hurling team: 2018–present: After McGrath

+Then, in 2024, Peter Queally succeeded Fitzgerald.

 Support

 Waterford has its own supporters' club, known as Club Déise.
 It held events to raise funds for the team in advance of the 2017 All-Ireland Senior Hurling Championship Final.

-Current panel
+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.